martinber/vor-python-decoder/README.md

 Uses Python3, numpy, scipy and matplotlib.

+## Note

+There is a problem with this program, on my recordings the result is always 110° off, so I just add that constant after doing the calculations.

+Probably you will need to measure your bearing from a known location first and change `ANGLE_OFFSET = 110` to another value if necessary.

 ## Usage

 First determine the frequency of the VOR antenna and tune your SDR.
 You should